unionai/unionai-docs/source/administration/uctl-cli.md

 # The `uctl` CLI

-While the `unionai` CLI provides the primary mechanism for interacting with Union, another CLI, called `uctl`, is also provided.
+While the `union` CLI provides the primary mechanism for interacting with Union, another CLI, called `uctl`, is also provided.

-`uctl` provides the same functionality as `unionai` but also includes additional functionality for managing Union-specific entities like users, roles, and Union configurations.
+`uctl` provides the same functionality as `union` but also includes additional functionality for managing Union-specific entities like users, roles, and Union configurations.

-In addition, `uctl` is a compiled binary, which makes it faster and more efficient than the Python-based `unionai` CLI and more suitable for situations like running in CI/CD environment where you might want to avoid the overhead of large Python dependencies.
+In addition, `uctl` is a compiled binary, which makes it faster and more efficient than the Python-based `union` CLI and more suitable for situations like running in CI/CD environment where you might want to avoid the overhead of large Python dependencies.

 ## Installing `uctl`